dilanx/craco/packages/craco/README.md

 Create React App ([CRA](https://github.com/facebook/create-react-app)) is intended to allow people to get started with writing React apps quickly.
 It does this by packaging several key components with a solid default configuration.

 After some initial experimentation, many people find the default CRA is not quite the right fit.
-Yet, selecting and a configuring a toolchain featuring all of the components CRA already offers is overwhelming.
+Yet, selecting and configuring a toolchain featuring all of the components CRA already offers is overwhelming.

 CRACO allows you to enjoy the recognizable project structure of CRA while changing detailed configuration settings of each component.